emit-rs/emit/book/src/reference/design.md

 The drawback of attributes is that they're less compact than sigil-based flags.
 Unlike sigil-based flags though, attributes can naturally support more complex names and configuration, so are less of a syntactic dead-end.

 It's also worth noting that `#[emit::as_debug]` is not magically understood by `emit::info!`.
 It's just a regular procedural macro that operates on the output of `emit::info!`. `emit`'s attribute macros are based on _hooks_.
 These are named function calls emitted by previously evaluated macros that the attribute looks for and replaces.
-As an exmaple, `emit::info!` converts this:
+As an example, `emit::info!` converts this:

 ```rust,ignore
 emit::info!("hello", x);